 Now, the only names showing in the index meet those criteria.

-• Then you can click on a person listed in the list.
+Then, you can click on a person on the list.

 Be aware that you must remember which colors you’re using for what.